matheo-lm/beep/README.md

 ## Phase 2:
 - Add a top menu bar for "cyber news", "incident fillings", "breach notifications", "advisories" and "saas status".
 - Grind each of the features above.....

+## Contributing
+We welcome contributions!
+Please read our Contributing Guide to get started.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact
+For any inquiries or support, please open an issue or contact us at hello@82sec.com.